Ross Taylor is born

 A red-letter day for New Zealand opener Bryan Young, who smacked an unbeaten 267 against Sri Lanka in Dunedin.
 This innings was one of only two Test hundreds Young made, and it led New Zealand to 586 for 7 declared, a position from which they romped to an innings victory.

-Birth of arguably Ireland's finest cricketer.
+Birth of one of Ireland's finest cricketers.
 Not Martin McCague but Tom Horan, who was born in Cork and after being taken to Australia as a child, played 15 Tests for them between 1876-77 and 1884-85, two as captain.
-As well as being a dogged scrapper of a batsman, Horan was a handy round-arm medium-pacer and ended with 11 Test wickets at an average of 13.
+As well as being a dogged scrapper of a batsman, Horan was a handy roundarm medium-pacer and ended with 11 Test wickets at an average of 13.
 That was thanks mainly to the 6 for 40 he took in Australia's six-run victory over England in Sydney in 1884-85.
 He died in Victoria in 1916.

 His reputation ended in tatters, but it's easy to forget just what a terrific captain Hansie Cronje was before he was seduced by the lure of the lucre.
 Today it was New Zealand who gave in to temptation after Cronje's brave declaration left them needing 275 off 63 overs to win the one-off Centenary Test in Auckland.
 They went for it, but Cronje's men pulled off a tremendous victory with 43 balls to spare.